Baras, Rizal: Spanish colonial era

+American invasion era

 Act No. 942 was passed by the Philippine Commission in 1901, providing the establishment of the Province of Rizal to be comprised in part of towns from the former Distrito de Morong.
 Baras effectively became part of the new province.
 However, on October 12, 1903, it was annexed to the town of Morong.

 On January 16, 1906, Baras was annexed to Tanay by virtue of Act No. 1442.
 But as Baras was not represented as a barrio of Tanay, and previously under Morong, there was a movement for the separation of Baras as an independent town.
 Under the leadership of Leopoldo Digma, the clamor was realized through Executive Order No. 57, dated November 24, 1920, establishing the Municipality of Baras.

-World War II and after
+Japanese occupation era

-During the Second World War, the Imperial Japanese armed forces occupied and entered the municipal town of Baras in 1942.
-The local guerrillas of the General Marking Unit sieged and invaded the town of Baras and attacked the Japanese from 1942 to 1945.
+During the Second World War, the Imperial Japanese armed forces occupied Baras in 1942.
+The local guerrillas of the General Marking Unit besieged Baras and attacked the Japanese from 1942 to 1945.
 The local Filipino troops of the Philippine Commonwealth Army and the Philippine Constabulary units liberated the municipality of Baras in 1945.
-The guerrillas of the General Marking Units defeated the Japanese forces, and it ended World War II.
+The guerrillas of the General Marking Units defeated the Japanese forces at the end of World War II.

 The Military General Headquarters and Camp Bases of the 53rd Infantry Division of the Philippine Commonwealth Army was established and active from January 3, 1942, to June 30, 1946, and built Camp Caparas in Baras.
 The military engagements of the Anti-Japanese Operations in Manila and Southern Luzon aided the local guerrilla resistance fighters and U.S. military forces against the Japanese Imperial forces.

-The town of Baras was razed to the ground on March 10, 1945.
+Baras was razed to the ground on March 10, 1945.
 This signified the liberation of the town but also left many homeless.
 The rehabilitation of the town began.
 War damage claims were filed to the amount of P 300,000 to be used for the construction of new houses.
 Then mayor, Mariano Golla, focused on the improvement of roads and the construction of a public dispensary.
 Under his term, Baras was elevated to a fourth-class municipality due to an increase in income.

 Under the succeeding administrations, improvements of road networks were implemented; seven liberty wells were constructed; the number of schoolhouses were increased; river controls in Barangay San Juan and San Jose were constructed; rehabilitation of the existing government building continued; and a reforestation program was launched.

 Geography

+Baras is 32 km from Antipolo and 49 km from Manila.

 Barangays

-Baras is politically subdivided into 10 barangays (1 urban, 9 rural):
+Baras is politically subdivided into 10 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.

+There is only one urban barangay (highlighted in bold) and the rest of the barangays are classified as rural.